 The course is designed to give students basic skills in reading and interpreting aircraft cabinet blueprints and drawing.
 Topics include: identification of the various types of blueprints and drawings, identifying the different views and lines, sketching, and blueprint and drawing specifications.

-Pre-requisites: All Required CARP 1103 - Luxury Cabinet Materials and Fasteners Co-requisites: None
+CARP 1103 - Luxury Cabinet Materials and Fasteners

 CARP 1107 - Luxury Craft Cabinetmaking